Skip to content

 What impact do employee benefits have on business?

-Everyone knows the basics of how investing in the right employee benefits helps your business – boosting retention and recruitment levels, reducing absenteeism levels, improving productivity and boosting all-round team spirit.
+Everyone knows the theory: employee benefits can boost retention and recruitment efforts, reduce absenteeism levels, improve productivity and boost all-round team spirit.

 • 8 in 10 employees agreed that the right employee benefits offerings were a very important factor when deciding on joining a new company – Engage [5]